Do you need to train users on a SaaS application?

 To create a SaaS training class:

-Create a custom environment (Environments > Create Environment >Custom Environment).
-When you get to step 3 (Add VMs), select the SaaS Infra Templates tab and add a SaaS Template machine from this tab to your environment.
+Create a custom environment (Environments > Create Environment > Custom Environment).
+When you are adding VMs, select the SaaS Infra Templates tab and add a SaaS Template machine from this tab to your environment.

 This adds a machine to your environment that will run a browser pointing to your application URL, while hiding the OS and the browser from the user.